 This Article examines the intellectual history of the Klaxon decision and situates the ruling in the restructuring of jurisdictional policy, federal judicial power and federal common law that the Court undertook following its paradigm-shifting decision in Erie three years earlier.
 It concludes that Klaxon spoke to an important but discrete question: the approach that federal courts must take to choice of law in mine-run cases governed by the general diversity statute.
 Klaxon did not address the approach to be taken in cases governed by different jurisdictional policies -- most notably, class actions of national scope that come into federal court through diversity by way of a statute like the Class Action Fairness Act of 2005 (CAFA), which embodies jurisdictional policies substantially different from those that characterize the general diversity statute.
 The Article provides a new methodological and doctrinal approach to these questions and concludes that federal courts do have the power to employ their own uniform approach to resolving conflicts in CAFA cases when multiple states would seek to apply their law to a dispute.
 Whether it makes sense as a matter of policy for federal courts to employ that power is a question that the Article leaves for future examination, but the power exists.

 Wolff, Tobias Barrington, "Choice of Law and Jurisdictional Policy in the Federal Courts" (2017).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1937.